 About Cincinnati Financial Corporation

-Cincinnati Financial Corporation (CFC) provides a wide range of insurance products and services, primarily in the midwestern and southeastern US.
-Its flagship firm Cincinnati Insurance (operating through four subsidiaries) sells commercial property, liability, excess and surplus, auto, bond, and fire insurance.
-Personal lines include homeowners, auto, and liability products.
-The Cincinnati Insurance companies also sell life and disability coverage and annuities.
+Cincinnati Financial Corporation (CFC) provides property casualty insurance marketed through independent insurance agencies in around 45 states, primarily in the midwestern and southeastern US.
+Its flagship firm Cincinnati Insurance (operating through four subsidiaries) sells commercial property and casualty, liability, excess and surplus, auto, bond, and fire insurance.
+Personal lines include homeowners, auto, and other personal line products.
+The Cincinnati Insurance companies also sell life coverage and annuities.
 Other CFC subsidiaries include CFC Investment (leasing and financing services), CSU Producers Resources (excess and surplus lines brokerage), and Cincinnati Global Underwriting (global specialty insurance).

-CFC operates through five segments: Commercial Lines Insurance, Personal Lines Insurance, Excess and Surplus Lines Insurance, Life Insurance, and Investments.
+CFC operates through five segments: Commercial Lines Insurance, Investments, Personal Lines Insurance, Excess and Surplus Lines Insurance, and Life Insurance.

-The Commercial Lines Insurance segment, which accounts for about 60% of total revenue, provides commercial property/casualty coverage including auto, workers' compensation, and management liability.
+The Commercial Lines Insurance segment, which accounts for more than 40% of total revenue, provides commercial property/casualty coverage including auto, workers' compensation, machinery and equipment, and management liability.

-The Personal Lines Insurance segment, accounting for about 25% of sales, writes personal auto, homeowners, fire, watercraft, umbrella, and other property/casualty policies.
+The Personal Lines Insurance segment, accounting for nearly 20% of sales, writes personal auto, homeowners, fire, watercraft, umbrella, and other property/casualty policies.

-The Life Insurance, Excess and Surplus Lines, and Investment income segments each account for about 5% of revenue.
+The Life Insurance, Excess and Surplus Lines, and other income segments each account for about 5% of revenue.

 Primary operating unit Cincinnati Insurance has two standard property/casualty subsidiaries: Cincinnati Casualty and Cincinnati Indemnity.
 Its Cincinnati Specialty Underwriters Insurance unit underwrites excess and surplus property/casualty policies, while Cincinnati Life Insurance provide annuities and life insurance.
 The four subsidiaries are known as the Cincinnati Insurance Companies.